 Washing removes loose material, and the blocking and the stretching processes help flattening out the fibers to eliminate wrinkles.
 The rug is ironed out to eliminate all wrinkles and the pile is sheared to remove stray threads – this phase needs to be completed carefully to avoid ruining the rug.

 Are you impressed at the amount of work that goes into an oriental rug?
 We are, too, and this is why we provide rug clean service at the highest level, which makes us unique among upholstery cleaning and carpet cleaner companies.
-PristineGreen Carpet and upholstery cleaning is a reliable and effective carpet cleaning company, ensuring professional oriental rug cleaner services every day, from 9 am to 9 pm.
+PristineGreen Carpet and upholstery cleaning is a reliable and effective carpet cleaning company, ensuring professional oriental rug cleaning services every day, from 9 am to 9 pm.